wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 </fieldset>
 ```

-Note that if you don't specify `labelPlacement="after"` in your calls to [radioButton()](https://api.cfwheels.org/controller.radiobutton.html), CFWheels will place the labels before the form controls.
+Note that if you don't specify `labelPlacement="after"` in your calls to [radioButton()](https://api.cfwheels.org/controller.radiobutton.html), Wheels will place the labels before the form controls.

 ### Check Boxes